lumeland/lume.land/docs/configuration/using-typescript.md

 ## TypeScript in Templates

-You can import, use and extend Lumes built-in types, within your TypeScript files.
+You can import, use and extend Lume's built-in types, within your TypeScript files.
 For the most common use case these are the following `interfaces`.

 ```ts